UniversalDependencies/UD_Turkish-Penn/README.md

 # Summary

 Turkish version of the Penn Treebank.
-It consists of a total of 10,000 manually annotated sentences.
-(It only includes sentences up to 20 words long.)
+It consists of a total of 9560 manually annotated sentences and 87367tokens.
+(It only includes sentences up to 15 words long.)

 # Introduction

-This treebank includes a totalof 10,000 annotated sentences.
+This treebank includes a total of 9560  annotated sentences.
 We used the corpus of the Penn Treebank by translating its sentences into Turkish language.
-In our corpus, we kept the sentence length at 20 words long.
-After the translation, the word tokens are morphologically annotated with a semi-automatic morphological analyzer where the analyzer shows possible derivations for each word and the annotator selects the correct one.
+In our corpus, we kept the sentence length at 15 words long.
+After the translation, the word tokens are morphologically annotated with a semi-automatic morphological analyzer.
 The dependency annotation is made manually.
-During the dependency annotation, we were able to see the original sentences from the Penn Treebank, therefore, we could check and correct the translations according to the original data.
+During the dependency annotation, annotators were able to see the original sentences from the Penn Treebank, therefore, they could check and correct the sentences according to the original data.

 # Acknowledgments

-...
+We wish to thank the Starlang Software Organization for funding and supporting this work.

 ## References